-The Consortium offers most of its training sessions in Westchester, but can accommodate requests from member districts to organize regional training sessions in Connecticut, New Jersey, Long Island, and upstate New York., and Westchester. (accommodating participants from Westchester, Rockland, and upstate New York and New Jersey).
+The Consortium offers most of its training sessions in Westchester, but can accommodate requests from member districts to organize regional training sessions in Connecticut, New Jersey, Long Island, upstate New York, and Westchester.
 These sessions are held at a location central to the region and can usually accommodate six to eight participants per district.

 Training sessions typically involve a mix of people from different our member school districts.
 Participants have found that a particular advantage of this version of the visit team training is the interaction with educators from other member districts in conversations about teaching and learning that result in a rich professional development experience.

 Training sessions occur at Whitby Castle unless otherwise noted.

 Visit Team Training